rcmccartney/TA_code/README.md

 All the live code from recitation sessions will be posted here

+Wk1:
+This week we use turtle to show how to make functions and the value of function re-use.
+Making reusable functions takes more work to code initially, but gives us much more flexibility to use our drawTriangle function at a later time (shown by the one triangle off to the right after our original figure is drawn).
+Usage:  % python triangleWheel.py

 Wk8:
 This week we went over stacks and queues, as well as their Big-O complexities.
 In Python (v3.4), we created a Node class that extended the rit_object class and used it to implement a FIFO queue and a LIFO stack.
 The queue required an additional class structure to hold references to the front and the back of the queue, but the stack only required a reference to the top Node, which in turn holds a reference to the node immediately below it.